TheModFather/mammock/README.md

 # mammock [![Build Status](https://secure.travis-ci.org/earmbrust/mammock.png?branch=master)](http://travis-ci.org/earmbrust/mammock) [![Dependency Status](https://gemnasium.com/earmbrust/mammock.png)](https://gemnasium.com/earmbrust/mammock) [![Coverage Status](https://coveralls.io/repos/earmbrust/mammock/badge.png)](https://coveralls.io/r/earmbrust/mammock)

 Mammock is a node.js service mocking framework designed to be quick and easy, allowing developers to fill the "missing gaps" in services during development.
+Mammock is still under heavy development, but has already proven itself extremely useful as part of a UI developers toolkit.
+Using the default method for locating resources, the directory structure is well-suited for any modern SCM.
+Using the command line interface, even non-developers can quickly pull the latest version of the mock environment from SCM and have a mocked service up and running in moments.
+In load tests, Mammock has shown to handle an exceptionally large number of requests efficiently, ensuring that even the most hostile web application will perform as expected.

 ## Getting Started
 Install the module with: `npm install mammock`